 What is nurture?

-Everything we do has been based on and guided by the six principles of nurture.
-For example, our National Nurturing Schools Programme is based on the six principles of nurture that have successfully underpinned nurturing approaches for over 50 years.
+Everything we do has been based on and guided by the Six Principles of Nurture.
+For example, our National Nurturing Schools Programme is based on the Six Principles of Nurture that have successfully underpinned nurturing approaches for over 50 years.

 Our graduated approach to nurture ensures that every child in the school has the opportunity to flourish in their education.
 It ensures that every child has access to the support they need, when they need it.

-Whether they enter the education system with early childhood trauma, or experience it during their time in education, we work to measure and support the social, emotional and mental health of all children, so no child falls through the cracks.
+Through this approach, we work to measure and support the social, emotional and mental health of all children, so no child falls through the cracks.